wolfSSL/osp/Python/README.txt

     - wolfSSL does not support cipher suite rules i.e !NULL

     - At the end of the test suite some dangling threads from tests are reported

+test_nntplib:

+    - The following two tests fail without wolfSSL, and as such also fail with wolfSSL: test_descriptions test_description